tzoo/tzoo.github.io/README.md

-Random thoughts on semi-artificial intelligent computer programs.
+Random thoughts on semi-artificial intelligent computer programs and value of common sense while using them.